moonrepo/dev/packages/vscode-extension/README.md

 - `moon.hideTasks` - List of tasks to hide in the projects view, using target syntax.
 Supports fully-qualified targets (`app:build`) and partial targets (`:build` or `*:build`).
 Defaults to `[]`.
+- `moon.logLevel` - The log level to apply to all moon executed commands.
+Defaults to `info`.
 - `moon.rootPrefixes` - List of relative paths from the editor root in which to find moon's workspace root.
 Defaults to `['.']`.
 This is useful if moon is initialized in a sub-folder.